RoboStack/jupyter-ros/README.md

     jupyter nbextension enable --py --sys-prefix jupyros

+To update the `defaults.js` javascript you need to run `python jupyros/ros3d.py`.

 ## Troubleshooting

 You might see a warning like "The rospy package is not found in your $PYTHONPATH.